-According to the 2017 Humanium report, rural children are three times more likely to be employed than city children with child employment rate in rural areas at 34% compared to 11% in urban areas.
+According to the 2017 Humanium report, rural children are three times more likely to be employed than city children with a child employment rate in rural areas at 34% compared to 11% in urban areas.

-For instance, in Kampala only 3% of children are employed compared to eastern region 30%, western region 31% and central 45%.
+For instance, in Kampala, only 3% of children are employed compared to eastern region 30%, western region 31% and central 45%.
 Child Labour is categorized into four sectors: Children working in the industry sector: making bricks, quarrying stone and mining; Children working service sector: vending, street work, working as porters, collecting and selling scrap metal; Children working in the agriculture sector: tobacco, coffee, harvesting sugar cane, herding cattle.
 Nearly 96% of employed children between the age of 6-13 work in the agriculture sector, the remaining fraction 4% are distributed across the other sectors; Worst forms: commercial sexual exploitation, human trafficking, forced labour in agriculture, using children for illicit activities such as smuggling and stealing due to human trafficking.

-It’s against this backdrop that on 20th May 2021, Platform for Labour Action (PLA) in partnership with Action on Poverty UK and with support from Norwegian Agency for Development Cooperation (Norad) launched a project titled; Eradicating Child Labour in Uganda whose goal is to contribute to the reduction of child labour in Busoga sub region and greater Kampala area.
+It’s against this backdrop that on 20th May 2021, Platform for Labour Action (PLA) in partnership with Action on Poverty UK and with support from Norwegian Agency for Development Cooperation (Norad) launched a project titled; Eradicating Child Labour in Uganda whose goal is to contribute to the reduction of child labour in Busoga sub-region and greater Kampala area.
 The project that will run for 2 years and 9 months aims to ultimately:

 - contribute to eradicating child labour in Uganda, protecting children in over 12,000 families.

 - enable over 12,000 families to be more resilient against involving their children in child labour activities through increasing understanding on positive parenting, prevention and combating child labour.

 - strengthen social protection of targeted families by improving incomes and access to skills.